madhu-0912/madhu-0912.github.io/README.md

-# Welcome to My Data Analyst Portfolio
+# Welcome to My Data & Analytics Portfolio

 Hello!
 I'm Madhu Sudhan Reddy Puppala, a graduate student at California State University East Bay, pursuing my Master of Science in Business Analytics.
 With a background in Mechanical Engineering and a passion for data-driven decision-making, I aim to bridge the gap between data and actionable insights.